Housebroken or heartbroken? ∙

 The Father sent the Holy Spirit to convict us of sin (John 16:5-8).
 The Holy Spirit simply exposes our sin, He brings it to light.
 The Holy Spirit’s purpose is to help us to realize we have done wrong.
 He does not come to condemn, shame, or rub our noses in it.
 He is firm but gentle.
 His purpose is to encourage us to make things right.

-What about us?
-Do we treat others in the same way as the Father does?
+And what about us?
+How do we treat others?
+Do we deal with others in the same way as the Father does?
 Are we nose rubbers?

 Galatians 6:1 Dear brothers and sisters, if another believer is overcome by some sin, you who are godly should gently and humbly help that person back onto the right path.